Panacea: Pareto Alignment via Preference Adaptation for LLMs: Introduction

 To address these challenges, we formulate the alignment as a multi-dimensional preference optimization (MDPO) problem.
-By \emph{explicitly} assigning a label for each dimension, we enhance label consistency and simplify the labeling process, thereby overcoming the first limitation.
+By \emph{explicitly} curating data for each dimension, we enhance data consistency and simplify the labeling process, thereby \textbf{overcoming the first limitation}.

 Upon the obtained dataset, our goal is to concurrently optimize across all dimensions.
 However, this is often infeasible due to potential conflicts among preferences (\eg, helpfulness \emph{vs.} harmlessness in response to hazardous user requests).
-Therefore, we aim for Pareto optimality and focus on learning the entire Pareto set.
-This method, providing a comprehensive representation of human preferences, effectively caters to diverse user needs, thus mitigating the second limitation (\Cref{fig:scalar-limitations}).
+Therefore, we aim for Pareto-optimality \cite{miettinen1999nonlinear}, which means finding solutions where no preference dimension can be made better off without making another worse off.
+However, many Pareto-optimal solutions might exist.
+Instead of just learning one such solution, we focus on learning the entire set of Pareto-optimal solutions.
+To achieve this, we use a single model capable of recovering any Pareto-optimal solution by inputting the appropriate preference vector.

-In this paper, we propose Panacea (\textbf{P}areto \textbf{a}lig\textbf{n}ment vi\textbf{a} preferen\textbf{ce} \textbf{a}daptation), a simple yet effective method that achieves two goals: 1) learning the entire Pareto-optimal solution set tailored to all possible preferences with one single model, and 2) online inferring Pareto-optimal responses by simply injecting any preference vector into the model.
+In this paper, we propose Panacea (\textbf{P}areto \textbf{a}lig\textbf{n}ment vi\textbf{a} preferen\textbf{ce} \textbf{a}daptation), a simple yet effective method that: 1) learns the entire Pareto-optimal solution set for all possible preferences with a single model, and 2) infers Pareto-optimal responses online by simply injecting any preference vector into the model.
+Our method, providing a comprehensive representation of human preferences, effectively caters to diverse user needs, thus \textbf{mitigating the second limitation} (\Cref{fig:scalar-limitations}).